noiseprotocol/noise_spec/noise.md

     (SHA-512 and BLAKE2b).
   * SHA-256 and BLAKE2s are faster on 32-bit processors than their larger
     brethren.

-Cipher keys and pre-shared symmetric keys are 256 bits because:

-  * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.
-  * Pre-shared key length is fixed to simplify testing and implementation, and to deter users from mistakenly using low-entropy passwords as pre-shared keys.

-The authentication data in a ciphertext is 128 bits because:

-  * Some algorithms (e.g. GCM) lose more security than an ideal MAC when truncated.
-  * Noise may be used in a wide variety of contexts, including where attackers can receive rapid feedback on whether MAC guesses are correct.
-  * A single fixed length is simpler than supporting variable-length tags.

-The GCM security limit is 2^56^ bytes because:

-  * This is 2^52^ AES blocks (each block is 16 bytes).
-The limit is based on the risk of birthday collisions being used to rule out plaintext guesses.
-   The probability an attacker could rule out a random guess on a 2^56^ byte plaintext is less than 1 in 1 million (roughly (2^52^ * 2^52^) / 2^128^).

-Big-endian length fields are recommended because:

-  * Length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.
-  * Some ciphers use big-endian internally (e.g. GCM, SHA2).
-  * While it's true that Curve25519, Curve448, and ChaCha20/Poly1305 use
-    little-endian, these will likely be handled by specialized libraries, so there's not a strong argument for aligning with them.

-Cipher nonces are big-endian for AES-GCM, and little-endian for ChaCha20, because:

-  * ChaCha20 uses a little-endian block counter internally.
-  * AES-GCM uses a big-endian block counter internally.
-  * It makes sense to use consistent endianness in the cipher code.

 The `MixKey()` design uses `HKDF` because: